mxolic4/warehouse-management-system-using-AI/README.md

 # warehouse-management-system-using-AI
-we were using machine learning to optimize warehouse management and improve workflow and profit
+we were using machine learning to optimize warehouse management and improve productivity and profit